ubuntugmc/deap/README.md

 - data/            -> raw and processed data used by pipeline
 - orchestration/airflow/ -> Airflow docker-compose and dags

-# Quickstart Overview (Clone repository local deployment)
+# Quickstart Overview (clone repository local deployment)
     1. Ensure that Python 3.10+, Django, Docker & Docker Compose are installed.
     2. Create a virtualenv and install Django for running Django locally: python -m venv venv